hyoklee/hdf-ai/README.md

 ## Simplify Your AI Workflow and Data Management

 HDF-AI is an ideal solution for managing all your AI data - from raw training data to model data.

 ### Query HDF in Natural Langauge / Image / Sound / Video

   * Upload HDF file(s) as source for LLM.
   * Query HDF contents in Natural Langauge.
-  * Manipulate data. (e.g., Create PNG image from /g1/dset1 using rainbow palette)
+  * Manipulate data. (e.g., Create a PNG image from `/g1/dset1`)
-  * Find a similar dataset given the image, sound, and video
+  * Find a similar dataset given the image, sound, and video.

 ### Make Bigdata AI-ready using HDF